Montana Logging and Ballet Co.

-They recorded several albums and broadcast many short radio sketches.
-Their first album, Take the Barriers Down, 1987, features liner notes by Archbishop Desmond Tutu.
-Funds from the sale of these albums helped Tutu's transformative work for peaceful political change in South Africa prior to the first free elections in 1994, the focus of the title song.
-Like their first album, the second album We Don't Get It (1992) was arranged and produced by jazz guitarist Mundell Lowe; it also featured guitarist Tommy Tedesco.
+The MLBC reached millions nationally through many short radio sketches, particularly with National Public Radio's Weekend Edition,[3] They've recorded several music and satire albums.
+Their first album, Take the Barriers Down,[13] 1987, was recorded in Los Angeles with members of the LA Philharmonic and features liner notes by Archbishop Desmond Tutu.[4]
+Funds from the sale of these albums helped Tutu's transformative work for peaceful political change in South Africa prior to the first free democratic elections in 1994, the focus of the title song.[4][10]
+Like their first album, the second album, We Don't Get It ,1992, was arranged and produced by jazz guitarist Mundell Lowe and featured jazz musicians including guitarist Tommy Tedesco.

+The Montana Logging and Ballet Co. performs "The Race" skit.